In the Sweet Pie and Pie: Plot

 Tiska, Taska, and Baska Jones, three assertive society women, find themselves the recipients of a substantial inheritance contingent upon their marital status by a specified deadline.
-However, their intended fiancés are unable to comply due to their deployment to Honolulu with the Fleet.
+However, their intended fiancés are deployed to Honolulu with the Fleet and will not return for a few months.
 Advised by their astute lawyer, Diggins, the women devise a scheme to secure their inheritance by marrying three condemned inmates known as the Mushroom Murder Gang, portrayed by the Stooges.
 Upon marriage to the convicts, the women anticipate collecting their inheritance, following which the inmates will be executed, allowing the women to proceed with their original engagements.

-The Stooges, now wed to the Jones sisters, face an imminent execution by hanging at Hang-em'-all Prison.
-However, a last-minute reprieve arrives, absolving them of guilt in the Mushroom murders, thereby securing their freedom.
-As the Jones sisters revel in their newfound status as widows, the Stooges assert their presence in the women's household, much to the dismay of the sisters.
+The Jones sisters visit the Stooges' cell at Hang-'em-all Prison, where they introduce themselves and propose marriage.
+After a quick ceremony, the sisters depart, and the Stooges face an imminent execution.
+However, a last-minute reprieve absolves them of guilt in the Mushroom murders and secures their freedom.
+As the Jones sisters revel in their newfound status as widows, the Stooges unexpectedly arrive at their door, to the sisters' dismay.

-Subsequently, the Jones sisters endeavor to manipulate their new husbands into conforming to high society norms, believing the Stooges to be ill-equipped for such refinement.
-Yet, the Stooges, recognizing the jeopardy of their marital status, diligently strive to meet the expectations imposed upon them.
-Despite the sisters' efforts, their social gathering is marred by chaos orchestrated by the Stooges, with Diggins's attempt to discredit Moe backfiring.
+Subsequently, the women endeavor to force their new husbands to conform to high society norms, believing that they will rebel against such refinement, thus providing grounds for divorce.
+Yet, the Stooges strive to meet the expectations imposed upon them.

-Facing Diggins's threat of annulment, the Jones sisters defy his influence and choose to retain their marriages to the Stooges.
-In a display of solidarity, the guests, along with the Stooges, retaliate against Diggins by subjecting him to a pie-filled retribution.
+The sisters arrange a social gathering where they expect the Stooges to discredit themselves.
+To ensure the success of their scheme, Diggins bribes a butler who is carrying a large cake to feign a stumble and hit Moe with the cake.
+A resulting tit-for-tat exchange soon escalates into a chaotic pie fight.
+When Diggins uses the opportunity to threaten annulment, the Jones sisters, along with the Stooges, retaliate against Diggins by subjecting him to a pie-filled retribution.